Can Chickens Eat Pears? Must-Know Facts for Flock Keepers

 Are Pears Safe for Chickens?

-This is the most chanted query regarding the pears and chickens.
-Yes, pears are safe for chickens if following some basic precautionary steps.
-Pears contain a wide array of nutrients that support the overall growth of chickens.
+This is the most chanted query regarding the pears.
+Yes, pears are safe for them if following some basic precautionary steps.
+Pears contain a wide array of nutrients that support the overall growth of flock.
 To ensure the safety of your flock, pears should be served to chickens sparingly.
 A small portion of the toxic compound can be removed with proper preparation.

 Nutritional Content of Pears